icehawk/icehawk.github.io/Contents/docs/icehawk/delegation.md

 The `setUpErrorHandling` method is your place to configure your application's error handling, e.g. by [registering an own error handler](http://php.net/manual/en/function.set-error-handler.php) or simply change the error reporting level.

+**Please note:** This method is called after pulling the request info object from the config, so we can serve it here.

 ```php
 <?php declare(strict_types=1);